-where Taxonomy is the taxonomy (or taxonomies) you want to install or a .altova_taxonomies file.
+where Taxonomy is the taxonomy (or taxonomies) you want to install or a .altova\taxonomies file.
 A taxonomy is referenced by an identifier of format <name>-<version>.
-(The identifiers of taxonomies are displayed when you run the list(17) command.)
-You can enter as many taxonomies as you like.
-For details, see the description of the install(17) command.
+(The identifiers of taxonomies are displayed when you run the list of taxonomies are displayed when you run the list of taxonomies are displayed when you run the list of taxonomies are details, see the description of the install command.